 Fortunately, most fueling products do not contain dairy or other animal ingredients.

 How to Fuel an Ultramarathon with a Vegan Diet

-Therefore, you don’t want your diet to be too high in fiber-rich foods don’t provide enough energy for that distance.
+When practicing trail running nutrition or any long distance, you don’t want your diet to be too high in fiber-rich foods that don’t provide enough energy for that distance.